 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Black Angus rib-eyes with warm kale and romanesco salad
+Black Angus rib-eyes with warm kale, romanesco, and goat cheese salad

 2 Servings, 710 Calories/Serving

-This midsummer night’s dish is almost too good to be real.
-For spellbinding flavor, we conjure up premium Black Angus steaks and warm seasonal veggies sprinkled with tangy goat cheese.
+Taste the magic of this luxe steak dinner!
+For crazy delicious flavor, we conjure up premium Black Angus beef and warm seasonal veggies tossed with tangy goat cheese.

 In your bag